 It’s your power now

 Keen to explore your price plan options with Flick?
-Don’t forget that in addition to Freestyle we’ve also got two fixed-rate price plans available, FIXIE and Earnie.
+Don’t forget that in addition to Freestyle we’ve also got a sweet fixed-rate price plan available, called FIXIE.
 You can switch plans at any time from your dashboard, which means it’s super easy to make sure you’re doing what’s best for your household.
 Sweet!

 Got questions?
 Give us a bell on 0800 435 425 or drop us an email at firstname.lastname@example.org.
 And keep your eyes peeled for the next market update, you #CleverFlicker, you!